MicrosoftDocs/azure-docs/articles/defender-for-iot/getting-started.md

 - Register your subscription and sensors on the Azure Defender for IoT portal.
 - Install the sensor and on-premises management console software.
-- Perform initial activation on the sensor and management console.
+- Perform initial activation of the sensor and management console.

 ## Permission Requirements